Sports Leadership and Management

 The BSpC degree gives students a strong grounding in transferable career skills which are highly valued in the workforce, including leadership, communication, motivation, and teamwork.

-With the rapid growth of the BSpC, there are exciting opportunities across a variety of disciplines, as the professional sports sector expands.
+With the rapid growth of the BSpC, there are exciting opportunities across a variety of disciplines, as the professional and community sports sector expands.

 Find out more about what you can do with a degree in Sport Coaching.